-- Splash Timer: When you turn on the VX-8d, it projects a welcome screen with the Runco and ISF logos, along with the personalized information you enter as described above.
+• Splash Timer: When you turn on the VX-6000d, it projects a welcome screen with the Runco and ISF logos, along with the personalized information you enter as described above.
 Select Splash Timer from the Splash Configure menu to set the amount of time for which this screen appears.
 The range is from 5 to 60 seconds, in one-second increments.
-Press ◀ or ▶ to set the timer, then press MENU. - Splash Enable: When you have finished customizing the splash screen, select Splash Enable from the Splash Configure menu.
-Then, select On and press ENTER.
+Press ◀ or ▶ to set the timer, then press MENU.